What are Workflows?

 Files

-Automations can work with files, allowing you to upload, process, and manipulate data from various file formats as part of your workflow.
+Workflows can work with files, allowing you to upload, process, and manipulate data from various file formats as part of your workflow.

 Triggers

-What Can Automations Do?
+What Can Workflows Do?

-Automations are incredibly flexible and can be used for a wide range of tasks:
+Workflows are incredibly flexible and can be used for a wide range of tasks:

 • Data Processing: Extract, transform, and load data from various sources.